sales@hhslawyers.com +97142555496 WhatsApp

 In the UAE, property gifting often refers to changing a name on a title deed so that ownership of the property is now in the recipient’s name.
 The objective is to protect the property from regional inheritance laws.
 Gifting a real estate property are given to either offshore firms or families.
 Property gifting, which can be done with all or a portion of the subject property, is the voluntary transfer of property ownership from one person to another.

-How to transfer property from a person to a company in the United Arab Emirates?
+How can property be transferred from a person to a company in the United Arab Emirates?

 If you have ever been to an Islamic nation, you may be familiar with the idea of a “Hiba Transfer.”
 Simply put, a Hiba transfer is a gift one person gives to another, usually a first-degree cousin.
 But if you choose, you may also provide that exact thing to a company (and vice versa).
 Inheritance planning or general property management are two reasons you would wish to entrust a property to a corporation so that later generations can profit from the assets.
 If you are unfamiliar with Sharia Law in the UAE, inheriting property might be challenging.